There's No Disgrace Like Home: Plot

-Homer takes his family to a company picnic, where he is embarrassed by the behavior of Bart, Lisa and Marge.
-Mr. Burns, Homer's cruel and tyrannical boss, fires any employee whose family members are not enjoying themselves.
+Homer takes his family to a company picnic, where he is embarrassed by the behavior of Bart, Lisa, Maggie, and Marge.
+Mr. Burns, Homer's boss, fires any employee whose family members are not enjoying themselves.
 When Homer notices that Mr. Burns approves of a "normal", well-mannered family who treat one another with respect, he wonders why his own family is so dysfunctional.
-The entire picnic is a catastrophe when Bart chases and tortures the swans, Lisa swims in the fountain, and Marge gets drunk and performs a musical number.
+The picnic is a catastrophe when Bart chases and tortures the swans, Lisa swims in the fountain, and Marge gets drunk from alcohol-spiked punch and performs a musical number.

 Homer tries to prove his point to Bart, Lisa, and Marge by taking them on a tour of the neighborhood and peeking in windows to observe other families.
 The excursion makes the others uncomfortable for invading these families' privacy, and one homeowner shoots at them for trespassing.
 A depressed Homer visits Moe's Tavern, where he sees a television advertisement for Dr. Marvin Monroe's Family Therapy Center.
 Enticed by Monroe's guarantee of "family bliss or double your money back", Homer decides to sign the Simpsons up for an appointment.

 To his family's chagrin, Homer pawns their television to pay for the $250 therapy.
 When Monroe asks the Simpsons to draw pictures of the source of their problems, Bart, Lisa, and Marge draw Homer.
 Distracted, Homer draws an airplane in flight and Monroe scolds him for being a bad father figure.
 After Homer gets angry with Bart and tries to attack him with a lamp, Monroe gives the Simpsons padded mallets to work out their aggression without harming each other.
 The exercise fails when Bart removes the padding from his mallet and hits Monroe in the knee with the hard inner core.

 In frustration, Monroe resorts to aversion therapy by wiring the family members to an electric generator, so they can deliver shocks to one another to deter misbehavior.
-However, they shock each other so many times that the generator becomes damaged (which leads to all of Monroe's other patients leaving his office) and the entire city suffers a brownout, delighting Burns.
+However, they shock each other so many times that the generator becomes damaged, scaring Monroe's other patients into fleeing the office, and the entire city suffers a brownout to Burns' delight.
 Realizing he cannot help the Simpsons, Monroe unplugs the generator and begs them to leave.
 After Homer reminds him of the double-money-back guarantee, Monroe angrily pays him $500 on the condition that they never tell anyone of their visit to the center.
-With a fresh sense of unity and pride, the Simpsons decide to buy a new television.
+The Simpsons decide to buy a new television with the money.